mono/release/linux-installer/projects/Readme.txt

   /opt/mono for root.
 This way it won't override the system Mono in /usr.
 - Move environment setup to post install script.
+- Adding .desktop launch with a terminal that has the environment set up.

 1.2.3-2:
 - Add postinstall script to find unresolved symbols for